 I am unable to comprehend what happened.
 The same Didi who was closest to me, my friend and guide, didn’t want me around anymore.

 Related Reading: I Confided In My Parents About Being Abused And Yet They Did Nothing

-Eventually I met a guy who showed interest in me.
+Eventually, I met a guy who showed interest in me.
 That was quite a rare thing.
 Because in my college and early working days I kept away from men and avoided any attention they gave me.
 But he was persistent.
-I accosted him one day with my uncomfortable past and thus dissuading him of any advances.
+I accosted him one day with my uncomfortable past in an attempt to dissuade him from making any advances.